milesmcc/personal/content/posts/slicing-pi/index.md

 $$ {\displaystyle {\frac {1}{\pi }}=12\sum _{q=0}^{\infty }{\frac {(-1)^{q}(6q)!(545140134q+13591409)}{(3q)!(q!)^{3}\left(640320\right)^{3q+3/2}}}} $$

 At a glance, you may notice that it is a [hypergeometric series](https://en.wikipedia.org/wiki/Generalized_hypergeometric_function), that it has several mystical constants, and yields the _reciprocal_ of pi.
 If you're curious, a more detailed proof is available [here](https://arxiv.org/abs/1809.00533).
 I'm not even going to pretend to fully understand this algorithm; maybe someday I will, but that day is not today.
+The core idea is that the more terms you include in the sum, the closer you get to pi --- and because this is a hypergeometric series, it approaches pi quite quickly.

 Wikipedia suggests computing pi using an equivalent but more performant form, shown below.

 $$ {\displaystyle {\frac {426880{\sqrt {10005}}}{\pi }}=\sum _{q=0}^{\infty }{\frac {(6q)!(545140134q+13591409)}{(3q)!(q!)^{3}\left(-262537412640768000\right)^{q}}}} $$

 This is the version that we'll be using.
-Building on Arthur Vause's excellent [JavaScript implementation](https://pi-calculator.netlify.app/), I've written a relatively short script that calculates pi to an arbitrary number of digits, updating the visualization below as it goes.
+Building on Arthur Vause's excellent [JavaScript implementation](https://pi-calculator.netlify.app/), I've written a relatively short script that calculates pi to an arbitrary number of digits, updating the output as it goes.
+The part of the output that stays the same as more terms are added are highlighted in bold; this way, you can essentially watch the series converge!
 You can play with it below, then we will explore how it works.

 ### Run it yourself